ChrisKlug/web-dev-workshop/labs/lab22/lab22.md

 cat docker-compose.yaml
 ```

 That's "all" there is to publishing your Aspire solutions.
-Obviously, it depends quite a bit on what publisher you have chosen.
-But in the end, all you should have to do, is to run `aspire publish`.
+Obviously, it depends quite a bit on which publisher you have chosen.
+But in the end, all you should have to do is run `aspire publish`.

 [<< Lab 21](../lab21/lab21.md) | [Home >>](../../readme.md)